ray-project/ray/doc/source/ray-contribute/development.rst

 Building Ray on Linux & MacOS (full)
 ------------------------------------

-Make sure you have a local clone of the git repository as explained above.
-You will also need to install NodeJS to build the dashboard: https://nodejs.org
+Make sure you have a local clone of Ray's git repository as explained above.
+You will also need to install NodeJS_ to build the dashboard.

 Enter into the project directory, for example: